ansible/ansible/docs/docsite/rst/faq.rst

 system does not point to a Python 2.X interpreter.

 Some Linux operating systems, such as Arch, may only have Python 3 installed by default.
 This is not sufficient and you will get syntax errors trying to run modules with Python 3.
 Python 3 is essentially not the same language as Python 2.
-Ansible modules currently need to support older Pythons for users that  still have Enterprise Linux 5 deployed, so they are not yet ported to run under Python 3.0.
+Python 3 support is being worked on but some Ansible modules are not yet ported to run under Python 3.0.
 This is not a problem though as you can just install Python 2 also on a managed host.

-Python 3.0 support will likely be addressed at a later point in time when usage becomes more mainstream.

 Do not replace the shebang lines of your python modules.
 Ansible will do this for you automatically at deploy time.